natecraddock/zf/README.md

 * Matches on filenames are prioritized over filepath matches
 * Matches on the beginning of a word are prioritized over matches in the middle of a word
 * Non-sequential character matches are penalized
-* Strict range matching for
+* Strict path matching for more precision

 Here are some concrete examples.